rareMatter/Stellar/README.md

 ## Coding Goals
 ---
 ### - Clarity over convention.
-If a convention is obviously going to be unclear to future programmers - don't use it.
+This framework represents a new frontier.
+What that means is - if a convention is obviously going to be unclear to future programmers - don't use it.
 However, conventions within StellarUI must be consistent.
 ### - Stability over speed.
 The turtoise beats the hare.
 Features should not be rushed if stability will be at risk.
 This is a long-term project with long-term goals.
-Even small instabilities can harm trust.
+Even small instabilities can harm trust and cause big problems down the line.

 ## Non-goals
 ---